 2017 World Games Champion (country)

-- Compound Target/Individual – Denmark (men), Columbia (women)
+- Compound Target/Individual – Denmark (men), Colombia (women)

 - Compound Target/Team – Denmark (mixed)